ky28059/ky28059.github.io/README.md

 # ky28059.github.io

-This is a dumb website for doing random things with.
+This is a personal website for experimenting with web technologies like NextJS and Tailwind CSS as well as hosting miscellaneous projects.

-### Site currently features:
-- Roger Fan's markov chain for generating words
+The structure and purpose of this site was inspired heavily by [Sean's website](https://github.com/SheepTester/sheeptester.github.io).